Team-Danger/Reservation-Component/README.md

-# Latitude
+# HomeAway

-**Latitude** is an open source web application that provides lodging and reservation services.
+**HomeAway** is an open source web application that provides lodging and reservation services.

-> **This particular service** is a part of Latitude that provides reservation service through a calendar and a floating box.
+> **This particular service** is a part of HomeAway that provides reservation service through a calendar and a floating box.

 ![Complete Component](https://github.com/Team-Danger/FEC-Reservation-Component/blob/master/Screenshot-20200616123502-1424x511.png?raw=true)